YourRoots Logo

 Children(s): Mary GOUNDRY, Sarah GOUNDRY, Lawrence GOUNDRY, James GOUNDRY, Isabella GOUNDRY, Edward Goundry, Joseph GOUNDRY

-1841 marked the beginning of Edward GOUNDRY's life in Barnard Castle, Co.
-Durham, to parents Ann STEWARD.
-Eventually, Edward GOUNDRY married Isabell THIRKELL, and they welcomed Mary Ann GOUNDRY, Sarah Elizabeth GOUNDRY, Lawrence Hebron GOUNDRY, James Thirkell GOUNDRY, Isabella GOUNDRY, Edward George Goundry and Joseph William GOUNDRY.
-Edward GOUNDRY passed in 1904 at Middlesbrough Registration District, Yorkshire (North Riding).
+In 1841, Edward GOUNDRY entered the world in Barnard Castle, Co.
+Durham, born to Ann STEWARD.
+In 1841, Edward GOUNDRY was employed.
+Edward GOUNDRY married Isabell THIRKELL, and had children including Mary Ann GOUNDRY, Sarah Elizabeth GOUNDRY, Lawrence Hebron GOUNDRY, James Thirkell GOUNDRY, Isabella GOUNDRY, Edward George Goundry, Joseph William GOUNDRY.
+Edward GOUNDRY passed away in 1904 in Middlesbrough Registration District, Yorkshire (North Riding).

 Find more search results for Edward GOUNDRY